 Yu Mian noodle is a kind of Chinese noodle known throughout Southeast Asian countries like Singapore and Malaysia.
 This noodle is one of the easiest to eat because of the stretchy quality of the yu mian noodle, which guarantees a soft texture.

-Prawn Yu Mian Dry is a dish that has two shelled shrimp, Ikan Bilis and minced meat, then topped also with vegetables.
-It is also drizzled with sweet soy sauce and served with sambal chillies which coat the handmade noodles.
+Prawn Yu Mian Dry is a dish that has two-shelled shrimp, Ikan Bilis and minced meat, then topped with vegetables.
+It is also drizzled with sweet soy sauce and served with sambal chillies, which coat the handmade noodles.
 You can hear the slurping sound in every bite.
 Pair this with the delicious and warm dumpling soup for a more relaxed combination.

 They also offer other items on their menu that you can order.
-For example, they have cheese tofu, fish ball, youtiao, crispy bean curd, Wu Xiang and sotong ball.
+For example, they have cheese tofu, fish balls, youtiao, crispy bean curd, Wu Xiang and sotong balls.
 In addition, fish cake, mixed snacks, fried dumplings, luncheon meat, and fried wonton are also on their menu, including kimchi, dumpling soup, Japanese chicken, chicken cutlet, and chicken drumstick.

 All in all, Poon Nah City Home Made Noodles offers quality dishes.
 And unpretentious handmade noodles that are both affordable and tasty.
 Suppose you have a light palette.
 And enjoy a yummy flavour of clear broth and handmade noodles like me.

-Be sure to enjoy these delicious meals during your travel here in City Plaza, and for your financial needs, you can find Cash Mart, a legit moneylender in your area, for your instant cash loan.
-Indeed, a perfect place for you to try and enjoy.
+Be sure to enjoy these delicious meals while travelling here in City Plaza, and for your financial needs, you can find Cash Mart, a legit moneylender in your area, for your instant cash loan.
+Indeed, it is a perfect place for you to try and enjoy.
 But, of course, the best time to go on a shopping spree is when your tummy is full of delicious food.

 Related Article: What to Do in City Plaza: Your Personal Tour Guide